 Although Coronavirus will doubtless be dominating the health headlines, employees will continue to face the everyday challenges of life.
 Other health conditions will still need a diagnosis and possibly treatment too – and the National Health Service will, of course, be stretched dealing with the current crisis.
 So it really is important that employers emphasise the wellbeing support that is already on offer, such as remote access to a qualified GPs, private healthcare, or cash-plans.

 3) Advice & Guidance

-These best practices should be included in every employer’s planning.
+We believe that these three simple steps should be included in every employer’s planning.

 Looking beyond the more immediate crisis (which I appreciate is difficult to do currently), I have this week written a more detailed article for Employer News looking at the longer-term implications of the pandemic regarding subjects as diverse as changed behaviours, flexible and home working, and even the business planning implications of Brexit.

 Finally, below are two useful links with more detailed supporting information regarding coronavirus which our followers might find of use: